foxr-lolunwer/F_chessgame/readme.md

 # F'Chessgame UPDATE LOG - EN
 ---
+## Dev0.11 UPDATE 2023.11.5 - development test version
+- Art resources redrawn
+- Added a new map
+- Maps can be switched within the game
+- Add language switching function to the settings interface
 ## Dev0.10 UPDATE regularly 2023.11.4 - development test version
 - Most of the code has been completely rewritten
 - Reworked the start interface